 Things to do in Providenciales

 What are the things to do in Providenciales?
-As a vibrant island with the Conde Nast award winning Best Beach for many years in a row, it’s no wonder that guests arrive ready to embrace all of the wonderful activities offered on and off the water.
+As a vibrant island with the Conde Nast award-winning Best Beach for many years in a row, it’s no wonder that guests arrive ready to embrace all of the wonderful activities offered on and off the water.
 Grace Bay, on the North end of the island, is the natural place to start as it is the focus of the majority of tourist infrastructure in Provo.
 At over 12 miles in length, this spectacular beach with access to the reefs offers so much space for water enthusiasts to enjoy diving, snorkelling, kayaking, kiteboarding, fishing – or just take a jog along the water’s edge at dawn and breathe in the spectacular ocean spread out like a shimmering, rippling strip of turquoise silk to the horizon.

 The Bight Reef, also known as Coral Garden, is one of the most popular snorkelling sites in Turks and Caicos as the coral reef is accessed from the beach.
 Look out for the oddly shaped Trumpetfish, spot green and hawksbill turtles.
-Southern brown stingrays and the rarer spotted eagle ray are unperturbed by snorkelers and it is so thrilling to interact with them, always from a slight distance, as diving and snorkelling etiquette demands.
+Southern brown stingrays and the rarer spotted eagle ray are unperturbed by snorkelers and it is so thrilling to interact with them, always from a slight distance, like diving and snorkelling etiquette demands.
 Watch them as they fly by.
 The occasional nurse shark might be basking nearby but they, along with other interesting species like blue parrotfish, angelfish, yellowtail snappers, squirrelfish are perfectly safe to encounter.
 The Coral’s crevices offer safe hiding places to spiny lobsters and spotted moray eels.
 Don’t forget the coral reef is a living organism so it’s important not to touch or step onto the coral.

 At busier Smith’s reef, there are more diving and snorkelling expeditions, so being mindful of boat traffic and currents is key to enjoying these underwater marvels in safety.
 If you are staying in Grace Bay, you can walk the 3.5miles along the beach to Smith’s Reef before you take your excursion.
 A majestic way to start your day of stimulating activities.